rgonzalez214/MMA/README.md

 # MMA : My Metro Assistant
-Hacktoberfest submission for AR assistant in MyMetro By T-mobile.
+Hacktober submission for AR assistant in MyMetro By T-mobile.
 Project too large to be submitted to github.
 Can be found in the link provided. https://drive.google.com/open?id=1mo6E3zv-ek45XwHGt6VnyFaooieHrfQD